davidianlandis/Linux-Server-Config-P5/README.md

 ###3.
 A summary of software you installed and configuration changes made.
   1. Installed apache
-      a.
-Installed apache mod for wsgi
+    1. Installed apache mod for wsgi
-      b.
-Configured 000-default.conf to includ wsgi application alias to a wsgi file that will load the flask web app
+    2. Configured 000-default.conf to includ wsgi application alias to a wsgi file that will load the flask web app
   2. Installed postgresql
     a.
 Added "catalog" database and "catalog" user with permissions to that database
   3. Installed pip